percona/percona-server-mongodb-operator/source/arbiter.rst

 there is a `node in the edge location <https://en.wikipedia.org/wiki/Edge_computing>`_, which obviously should not participate in the voting process.

+.. note:: It is possible to add a non-voting node in the edge location through the ``externalNodes`` option.
+Please see :ref:`cross-site replication documentation<operator-replication>` for details.

 Percona Distribution for MongoDB Operator has the ability to configure non-voting nodes in the Replica Set section of the `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/cr.yaml>`_